eth-brownie/brownie/docs/nonlocal-networks.rst

 If you are connected to your own private node, Brownie will automatically load any unlocked accounts returned by your node.
 In this case, there is no need to use ``accounts.load``.

-When interacting with a non-local network via a hosted node like Infura, you must provide the private key when loading your acccount in order to be able to sign transactions or deploy contracts
+When interacting with a non-local network via a hosted node such as Infura, you must provide the private key when loading your account in order to be able to sign transactions or deploy contracts.

 .. code-block:: python